 - Medications have been taken regularly.
 Take care of the inhaler and nebulizer.

 Also, take care of your heart from air pollution

-According to WHO, every year 17.9 lakh people around the world lose their lives due to heart disease, in which more people die due to air pollution.
+According to WHO, every year, 17.9 lakh people worldwide lose their lives due to heart disease, in which more people die due to air pollution.
 The effect of air pollution on heart diseases is disturbed for a long time.
 As such, the layer of vasa begins to freeze on the inner surface of the heart arteries, which reduces the heart’s ability to function.
 In addition, fine particles of pollution also block the blood vessels, which increases the risk of a heart attack.
-The arteries of the heart get swollen due to air pollution, which adversely affects the functioning of the heart.
+The heart’s arteries get swollen due to air pollution, which adversely affects the functioning of the heart.

 How to rescue

-Air pollution directly affects the digestive system in the form of stomach irritation, appendicitis, and ulcers in women.
-Various researches have found that excessive amount of nitrogen dioxide present in the air causes persistent pain in the stomach and an intestinal disease called Crohn’s, which lasts a lifetime.
+Air pollution directly affects the digestive system in stomach irritation, appendicitis, and ulcers in women.
+In addition, various researches have found that excessive amount of nitrogen dioxide present in the air causes persistent pain in the stomach and an intestinal disease called Crohn’s, which lasts a lifetime.
 Air pollution destroys the good bacteria in the intestines, which reduces the resistance and reduces the digestive capacity.

 How to rescue

-Various pollutants, dust, smoke and air in the air enter our blood and cause heavy damage to the kidneys.
+Various pollutants, dust, smoke, and air enter our blood and cause heavy damage to the kidneys.
 The main function of the kidney is to remove impurities from the blood.
-But when large amounts of pollutants are absorbed into the blood, there is excessive pressure on the kidney, which reduces its performance.
+But when large amounts of pollutants are absorbed into the blood, excessive pressure on the kidney reduces its performance.
 Experts say that polluted air can also increase the risk of chronic kidney disease (CKD).
 This problem bothers people living in densely populated people.